mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

     return x   # [seq_len x klen x bsz x n_head]
 ```

 Following function `post_attention`, does Post-attention processing.
-In other words, it projects last dimension back to the $$d_{model}$$, adds residual connection, and applies layer normalization as described earlier.
+In other words, it projects last dimension back to the $$d_{model}$$, adds residual connection, and applies layer normalization as described earlier and shown in the Fig. 6.

 ```python
 def post_attention(self, h, attn_vec, residual=True):